lherman-cs/deeplearning-demos/README.md

 # deeplearning-demos
-Deep learning demos using MNIST data set with multiple neural network models
+Deep learning demos using the MNIST data set with multiple neural network models.

 To run the model:
 ---------